 You should get a pretty good idea of the image quality with all these samples.
-It’s definitely doing some cool thing and it’s looking like these Pergear lenses have more of a lean towards artistic imagery than some of the higher element lenses like the 7Artisans and Meike.
+It’s definitely doing some cool things and it’s looking like these Pergear lenses have more of a lean toward artistic imagery than some of the higher element lenses like the 7Artisans and Meike.

 There are a lot of situations where the bokeh just looks strange.
 This comes from shooting subjects wide open that are far away.
 It really doesn’t like that.